NaTHuber/30-Days-of-Machine-Learning-Fundamentals/code/day_04/notes_day_04.md

 ```
 ---
 ## Small note
 > It's not necessary to memorize every function now — just get familiar with which and where things live in each library.
-This cheat sheet will be a quick reference.
+This cheat sheet will be a quick reference 🌱